ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 - Prio 3: is this a good motivation section?
 :::

-How many cities with more than 100,000 people lie within 200 kilometres of Paris, France?
+How many cities with more than 100,000 people lie within 200 kilometres of Paris?
 How many people in Swedish towns with less than 50,000 people earn less than 50% of the average income of people in Sweden?
-How much more CO~2~ will be emitted if I travel by plane from Gothenburg, Sweden, to Düsseldorf, Germany, compared to if I take the train?
+How much CO~2~ can will be saved if I travel by train from Gothenburg to Berlin, compared to if I fly by plane?
 How can I see if a text contains plagiarism, that is, if it copied some parts from another existing text?

-Gathering the necessary information is not sufficient to answer questions like these, the information must be organised to allow efficient access and analysis.
+Gathering the necessary information is not sufficient to answer questions like these, the information must be organised to allow efficient access, and then processed in an efficient manner.
 To organise our data we use different *data structures*, and to update or analyse our data we use *algorithms* on these data structures.
 The subjects of data structures and algorithms are deeply intertwined: